Alaska Airlines executives sling bags at Sea-Tac as worker shortage strains operation

 Baggage handlers have to do constant heavy lifting, much of it done outdoors in all kinds of weather.

-Sunae Park, president of Alaska’s baggage handling subsidiary McGee Air Services, said her unit has nearly 2,100 employees around the Alaska Airlines network, with 725 of those frontline workers at Sea-Tac airport.
+Sunae Park, president of Alaska’s baggage handling subsidiary McGee Air Services, said her unit has nearly 2,100 employees around the Alaska Airlines network, with 725 of those front-line workers at Sea-Tac Airport.

 She concedes there’s high turnover among the workforce.